waltervoynarovsky/waltervoynarovsky/README.md

 I'm Walter, appreciate you coming by.

 ### Who am I?
 A junior cloud engineer.
-Due to finish _nology bootcamp.
+Due to finish _nology full stack bootcamp.
 I'm also a photographer and videographer.

 <!--
 **waltervoynarovsky/waltervoynarovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.